definitepotato/espocrmz/README.md

 # Getting Started

+> The current state of the SDK only works in zig 0.14 until I can find time to migrate the codebase to the latest.

 This Zig `espocrm` library provides an API client for EspoCRM.
 To get started you'll have to provide the URL where EspoCRM is located and your method of authentication.
 Read more from the [official documentation](https://docs.espocrm.com/development/api/#authentication).

 ## Installation